 Henok Pankhurst completed a Bachelor of Science degree in Psychology at the University of Florida in the Spring of 2019.
-He interned at the UF mindfulness program in the Fall of 2019 and will continue to do so in the Spring of 2020.
-His interests lie in the interface between psychology, spirituality and healing; and he is particularly passionate about mindfulness based therapies and various forms of contemplative practice.
+He interned at the UF mindfulness program in the Fall of 2019 and Spring of 2020, and will continue as the mindfulness coordinator this summer His interests lie in the interface between psychology, spirituality and healing; and he is particularly passionate about mindfulness based therapies and various forms of contemplative practice.

 FORMER UF MINDFULNESS TEAM MEMBERS